 Recently, there are some initiative fairness-aware federated learning methods~\cite{du2020fairness,zhang2020fairfl,papadaki2022minimax,hu2022provably,zeng2021improving,mohri2019agnostic} conducted simultaneously with our work.
 These studies focus on improving the fairness of a trained model with respect to various notions of model fairness measurements that are substantially different from ours.

-In this paper, we tackle the novel problem of training fair models in cross-silo federated learning.
-We systematically model the problem and develop a comprehensive solution that theoretically guarantees both the fairness and privacy preservation requirements.
+In this paper, we tackle the challenging problem of training fair models in federated learning.
+We systematically model the problem and develop a comprehensive solution that theoretically guarantees both fairness and privacy preservation requirements.
 Our key idea is to carefully design the fairness constraint based on a general fairness measurement named difference of generalized equal opportunity (DGEO)~\cite{donini2018empirical}, so that the fairness constraint can be enforced in the whole learning process in a federated manner.
 In other words, the fairness constraint is implemented in a fully collaborative and privacy preserving way.
-Moreover, the problem of training fair models in cross-silo federated learning presents a challenging optimization problem to maximize accuracy and ensure fairness.
+Moreover, the problem of training fair models in federated learning presents a challenging optimization problem to maximize accuracy and ensure fairness.
 To solve the problem we develop an elegant solution based on alternating gradient projection~\cite{xu2020unified} in optimization.

 We make the following contributions.
 First, we propose a federated estimation method to accurately estimate the fairness of a model without infringing the data privacy of any party.
-Second, when the data sets of all participating parties are identically and independently distributed (IID), we prove that the federated estimation method is more accurate than locally estimating the fairness of a model on individual parties, which leads to a superior fair model training performance in cross-silo federated learning.
+Second, when the data sets of all participating parties are identically and independently distributed (IID), we prove that the federated estimation method is more accurate than locally estimating the fairness of a model on individual parties and thus leads to a superior fair model training performance in federated learning.
 Third, by incorporating the model fairness estimation as a fairness constraint with a widely adopted federated loss function~\cite{mcmahan2017communication}, we formulate our novel FedFair problem.
 We also develop an effective federated learning framework to tackle this problem without infringing the data privacy of any party.
 Last, we conduct extensive experiments on three real-world data sets to demonstrate that our method achieves the best performance in both cases when the data sets of all participating parties are IID and are not IID.

-The rest of the paper is organized as follows.
-We review related works in Section~\ref{sec:rw}.
-In Section~\ref{sec:problem}, we formulate the problem.
-We develop the practical solutions in Section~\ref{sec:solution} and report systematic experimental results in Section~\ref{sec: exp}.
-We conclude the paper in Section~\ref{sec:con}.